-- Refinancing your federal loan into a private loan may disqualify yourself for any loan forgiveness programs or may reset your payment clock on your forgiveness plan.
+- Regardless of whether your loans are currently serviced by Fedloan or not, refinancing your federal loan into a private loan may disqualify you from any loan forgiveness programs or may reset your payment clock on your forgiveness plan.
 This can hurt, especially if you were counting on your loan being forgiven.

 - You may lose some other federal benefits available, such as income-based repayment and financial hardship deferral options.

 - If your credit has become damaged since obtaining your original loan, chances are that you will not qualify for an interest rate that would save you money through a private lender.

 If you’re a parent who took out a PLUS loan to help fund your child’s education, you may be wondering what your options are when it comes to payments.
 Did you know that you have the option to refinance your loan as well?
 Yep, that ‘s right.
 Refinancing is not just for the students anymore.
 Parents now have some options at their disposal, as well.